Dugi Otok: History

 The island has been inhabited since prehistoric times, as evidenced by many archeological sites that have still not been fully investigated.
 The earliest findings date back to Paleolithic, and numerous hillforts and grave sites are evidence of continuous settlement throughout Eneolithic, Bronze Age and Iron Age.

-The Byzantine Emperor Constantine VII in the 10th century mentioned it under the name of Pizuh, and later it was called Insula Tilagus in documents ("pelagos" in Greek means sea), and its Latin name was Insula maior.
+The Byzantine Emperor Constantine VII in the 10th century mentioned it under the name of Pizuh in his work "De administrando imperio", and later it was called Insula Tilagus in documents ("pelagos" in Greek means sea), and its Latin name was Insula maior.
 In the 15th century it was registered as Veli otok.

 The old and main settlement on the island was located in the southern area.
-It has only been inhabited significantly since the Turkish invasions (15th-16th centuries).
+It has only been inhabited significantly since the Turkish invasions (15th–16th centuries).
 Until then the island belonged to Zadar monasteries and citizens.
-Nowadays there is a total of 11 settlements on the island, and they are all on the north-eastern side of the island concerned primarily with fishing, although salt was once produced here.
+Nowadays there are a total of 11 settlements on the island, and they are all on the north-eastern side of the island concerned primarily with fishing, although salt was once produced there.

 The village of Veli Rat is also home to the Veli Rat lighthouse, another spectacular sight.
 The beautiful island of Dugi Otok, with a Mediterranean climate and ancient Croatian culture, receives very few visitors.
 Olive oil, figs, cheese and wine accompany the seafood in the natives' diet.
 A definite step back in time, the island boasts an ancient church and some Roman ruins.
 It is in close proximity to Kornati.